-In our world, the designer is responsible for creating dynamic templates that enable the marketer to send highly personalized messages.
-These templates can be built using the HTML editor or the Sculpt editor.
+As a designer, you're responsible for creating dynamic templates that enable the marketer to send highly personalized messages.
+These templates can be built using the HTML editor or the Sculpt editor in Cordial.

-To achieve advanced personalization, we developed a template syntax that is based on a custom version of Smarty (a php based template language).
-We'll just refer to as Smarty from now on.
-To take advantage of all the personalization possibilities, the designer should be proficient in the Smarty syntax and be able to code templates that use variables, link functions, conditional logic, and data looping.
+To achieve advanced personalization, we developed a template syntax based on a custom version of Smarty (a php-based template language).
+We'll just refer to it as Smarty from now on.
+To take advantage of all of Cordial's personalization possibilities, you should be proficient in the Smarty syntax and be able to code templates that use variables, link functions, conditional logic, and data looping.

-Before diving into Smarty, the designer should understand how Cordial stores all data in separate collections.
+Before diving into Smarty, you should understand how Cordial stores data in separate collections.
 Smarty references these collections when rendering data in a message using Smarty variables.

 Here are some recommended articles to get you up to speed on the different data collections:

 - Contact Collection: stores data specific to a contact including channels, attributes, list membership and cart items.

 - Event (Contact Activities) Collection: stores event data specific to messages (opens, clicks, etc.) or any custom named event.

 - Product Collection: stores data from a product catalog.

 - Orders Collection: stores order data.